Portfolio Optimization on Multivariate Regime Switching GARCH Model with Normal Tempered Stable Innovation: Empirical Study

 \subsection{Data}

-The data comprises of the adjusted daily price of DJIA index, 29 of the constituents of DJIA Index and 3 ETFs TMF, SDOW and UGL, from January 2010 to September 2020.
-One constituent DOW is removed for that it's not included in the index in all tested period.
-Since we use 1764 trading days' (about 7 years) data to fit the model, the actual tested period is from January 2017 to September 2020, which includes some of the most volatile periods in history caused by the COVID-19 pandemic and trade tensions.
+The data are comprised of the adjusted daily price of DJIA index, 29 of the constituents of DJIA Index and three ETFs of bond, gold and shorting index (Tickers: TMF, SDOW and UGL) from January 2010 to September 2020.
+One constituent DOW is removed because it is not included in the index throughout the time period.
+Since we use 1764 trading days' (about 7 years) data to fit the model, the time period for out-of-sample rolling-window test is from January 2017 to September 2020, which includes some of the most volatile periods in history caused by the a pandemic and some trade tensions.
+By reweighting the index constituents, it can be regarded as an enhanced index portfolio.